BrandonTaft/npm-react-autocomplete/README.md

 ### `getPropValue: Function` (Optional)
 - Only needed if `list` contains objects
+- Defines a callback function passed to Array.map
 - Sets the object property value to be extracted and displayed in dropdown

 ### `onSelect: Function`